 The site was more or less shut down around 381 but It should have been completely abandoned around 6-7th centuries.

 During Ottoman period the place was still abandoned.
 The first westerner to visit them and describe them was the famous Cyriacus of Ancona, at 1463, who had also visited Athens.
-More famous travellers were Jacob Spon at 1675 and Lord Byron who visited the site at 1809.
+More famous travelers were Jacob Spon at 1675 and Lord Byron who visited the site at 1809.

 Excavations started at 1893 from the French school.
 Today there is a museum there, where you can see Athenian Treasure and many more masterpieces.
-Classical greece route includes Athens- Delphi- Olympia and Mycenae.
+Classical Greece route includes Athens- Delphi- Olympia and Mycenae.